fcat97/QuranApi/wiki/howTo.md

 #### To get all the surah information:

 This is a static method.
 So you can get the list without instantiating QuranApi.
+This method block the thread for the first time.
+The time is very little.
+Mostly not noticable.

 ```kotlin
 QuranApi.getSurahInfoList()